Procida: A Guide to Visiting Italy’s Most Colorful Island

 Another place of interest in the area of Terra Murata is Palazzo d’Avalos.
 It is one of the must-visit Procida landmarks you have to include on your itinerary!

-This building is considered to be one of the most famous landmarks in Procida; it was built in 1500 and was at times a royal palace, but then was converted to a prison in 1830, which was later closed in 1988.
+This building is considered to be one of the most famous landmarks in Procida; it was built in 1500 and was at times a royal palace, but was then converted to a prison in 1830, which was later closed in 1988.

-The huge complex is made up of the courtyard, the guards’ barracks, the individual cell building, Veterans Building, the medical facility, the director’s home, etc.
+The huge complex is made up of the courtyard, the guards’ barracks, the individual cell building, the Veterans Building, the medical facility, the director’s home, etc.

-This unitary system played its role in the history of Renaissance architecture, and also was part of the political, military, and urban history of the island.
+This unitary system played its role in the history of Renaissance architecture, and was also part of the political, military, and urban history of the island.

-Visiting this site is allowed only on the basis of a prior reservation (seriously… I tried heading there without booking a tour and I couldn’t get in).
-The guided tour takes place at 10:30 in the morning and the cost for groups of 15 people or more is 10€ each.
+Visiting this site is allowed only based on a prior reservation (seriously… I tried heading there without booking a tour and I couldn’t get in).
+The guided tour takes place at 11am and is €13 per person.
+Click here to learn more.

-4. La Casa di Graziella
+4. Stop by the La Casa di Graziella.

 A colorful place in Procida is La Casa di Graziella.
 The home was built in 2011, based on the historical reconstruction of the house of Graziella.

-According to its story, a French writer named Alphonse De Lamartine visits Procida for a short period of time and falls in love with a young Procidana girl named Graziella.
+According to its story, a French writer named Alphonse De Lamartine visits Procida for a short period and falls in love with a young Procidana girl named Graziella.
+They lived in a small fisherman’s house, but their love story does not end happily, as Graziella dies from tuberculosis while the poet leaves for France.

 After 200 years, the cultural association “La Casa di Graziella ” (in association with the Municipality of Procida) rebuilt the home.
 It attempts to preserve the culture and practices of the time period depicted in the book (roughly 1810).
+Everything the home has dates from 1800 to 1900, yet none of it belonged to Graziella.

-5. Panoramica sulla Corricella Viewpoint
+5. Take in the views at the Panoramica sulla Corricella viewpoint.

-6. Santa Margherita Nuova
+6. Check out Santa Margherita Nuova.

-These were the times when due to Saracen invasions, the Dominican monks who held the previous monastery of Santa Margherita Vecchia alla Chiaolella had to migrate.
+Dating back to the second half of the 16th century, Monastery Santa Margherita Nuova is a construction of religious settlements.
+These were the times when, due to Saracen invasions, the Dominican monks who held the previous monastery of Santa Margherita Vecchia alla Chiaolella had to migrate.

 In 1956, the area experienced harsh winter conditions, which resulted in major collapses.
 Only certain circles of the lower levels were saved, while the large and supporting arches fell.